-To be Future-Fit a company must emit net zero GHGs as a result of its own operational activities and its energy consumption.
-We consider net GHG emissions to be total GHG emissions, less any emissions that are permanently sequestered or adequately offset.
+To be Future-Fit, a company must emit net zero GHGs as a result of its own operational activities and its energy consumption.
+Net GHG emissions here means total GHG emissions, less any emissions that are permanently sequestered or adequately offset.

 Why this goal is needed...

-Current GHG levels are at their highest level in 50 million years, with potentially catastrophic consequences.
+Current GHG levels are at the highest levels the planet has seen in millions of years, with potentially catastrophic consequences.